orbs-network/orbs-network-typescript/client/crypto-sdk/README.md

 6. Encode the raw public address to Base58:

-    Each of the fllowing address parts is encoded seperatly:
+    Each of the following address parts is encoded separately:

     a.
 Network ID: `M`